Anchor Attention for Hybrid Crowd Forecasts Aggregation: Methodology

 \end{definition}

-While the above scoring is only for categorical questions, to address the fact that some questions have ordered outcomes, i.e. $p_{k-1}$ is more favorable to $p_{k-2}$ if the actual outcome index is $k$, we use the ordered Brier score, which is a variant that uses the cumulative probabilities instead of the densities~\cite{jose2009sensitivity}.
+Although the above scoring is only for categorical questions, to address the fact that some questions have ordered outcomes.
+That is, if the actual outcome is option $k$, choosing option $k-1$ is more favorable to option $k-2$ , we use the ordered Brier score, which is a variant that uses the cumulative probabilities instead of the densities~\cite{jose2009sensitivity}.

-\begin{definition}[Ordered Brier Score] Applying the cumulative sum to the unordered Brier score yields the ordered Bothrier score.
+\begin{definition}[Ordered Brier Score] Applying the cumulative sum to the unordered Brier score yields the ordered Brier score.

 \end{definition}